fragarco/abasc/docs/en/abasc.md

 ### `AUTO linenumber[,increment]`

-**Command.** Ignored by BASC.
+**Command.** Ignored by ABASC.
 The compiler emits a warning because this command has no effect in compiled programs.

 ### `BIN$(number,digits)`

 **Function.** Returns the integer `number` as a string containing its binary representation.
-Locomotive BASIC allows specifying the exact number of digits, but **BASC only supports 8 or 16 digits**.
+Locomotive BASIC allows specifying the exact number of digits, but **ABASC only supports 8 or 16 digits**.

 ```basic
 PRINT BIN$(16,8)  ' prints the string "00010000"